mzur/kirby-calendar-plugin/README.md

 ### YAML input

-The events shown by the Calendar Plugin will be read out of a field of the page structured like this in its source `.txt`:
+The events shown by the Calendar Plugin will be read out of a field of the page, structured like this in its source `.txt`:

 ```yaml
 Events: